 i.
-Each Division of the School of Arts and Sciences elects two members, each professional school elects two, one member is elected by the emeritae/emeriti faculty from their ranks, one is elected by those faculty who cannot vote in faculty meetings, and five at large.
+The School of Arts, Humanities, and Culture; the School of Business and Economics; the School of Science, Engineering, and Technology; and the School of Social Science and Social Policy each elects three members.
+One member is elected by the emeritae/emeriti faculty from their ranks, one is elected by those faculty who cannot vote in faculty meetings, and five are elected at large.